Coastal Waters Monitoring Program (CWMP)

 Engagement

-One of the core objectives of CWMP is to connect SON Community members, of all ages, to the natural environment of our Territory.
-We have a special focus on conducting workshops with the younger generations as our future leaders and beneficiaries.
-Some of our annual engagement activities include:
+One of the core objectives of the CWMP is to connect SON Members of all ages to the natural environment of our Territory.
+We place a special focus on conducting workshops with younger generations, as they are our future leaders and beneficiaries.

 Relationship Building

-CWMP will continue to build and maintain positive working relationships with community groups in both SON Communities (Nawash and Saugeen), and with other environmental groups, conservation authorities, parks, schools, municipalities and more, working throughout SON Territory.
-These relationships can enhance the program through open and collaborative processes that allow us to share knowledge, build capacity, foster trust-based relationships and advance our individual and collective goals for the health and wellbeing of the Territory and SON Rights and Interests.
+The CWMP will continue to build and maintain positive working relationships with community groups in both Nawash and Saugeen, as well as with other environmental organizations, conservation authorities, parks, schools, municipalities, and more operating throughout SON Territory.
+These relationships will enhance the program through open and collaborative processes that allow us to share knowledge, build capacity, foster trust-based connections, and advance our individual and collective goals for the health and well-being of the Territory, as well as SON Rights and Interests.

 https://www.youtube.com/watch?v=pDOZHs0Ocn8